voutilad/redpanda-pytorch-demo/README.md

 secure communication as well as support websocket connections.
 In this case, we keep it simple: clients need to POST a body of text to the `/sentiment` path on our local web server.

+You'l also notice the our first usage of _environment variable interpolation_.
+More will be said about it in coming sections, but for now just view using `HOST` and `PORT` environment variables as a way to deviate from our default listen address of `127.0.0.1` and port `8080`.
+(This is how the provided [Dockerfile](./Dockerfile) changes the default `HOST` to `0.0.0.0`.)

 #### Using Caching to Reduce Stress on the Model